hpssjellis/navigating-covid-tweet-unroll/README.md

 # Dear Mayor

-The following are possible guidelines that could help protect our towns elderly population and others from death due to the exponential growth of Covid-19.
+The following are possible guidelines that could help protect our towns elderly population and others from death due to Covid-19.

 # Guidelines for Homemade Mask Usage during an Epidemic: